LuckasMacedo2/object-detection-api/README.md

 ```

 It is important to also install other API dependencies such as flask, etc. If you find any dependency not listed, please request its insertion.

+Note: To execute the process it is necessary to change the IP on which the API is running.
+To do this, I get the host's IP address, access the class: Utils/Contants/ConstantsAPI and change the IP address in API_HOST to the host's IP address.
+Launch the API

 # Process operation